The History of our curriculum

 Further monitoring has recently shown that we now need to make further changes to our curriculum to make it even better.
 We are currently working on extended writing in the foundation subjects which is linked to our English work.
 Watch this space for more updates!

 In early 2019 we have started work on relaunching our curriculum and updating topics.
 We have done lots of work on the three areas of a curriculum; the Intent, the Implementation and the Impact.
 We are also taking part in teacher research projects this term on how we can maximise the children's ability to remember the knowledge they are learning in the long term.
 Teachers will conduct their own studies and feed back to each other during the summer term.
 We have re-launched and modernised our topics, including the addition of vegan cooking into our scheme of work.
 Our trips have been updated and we have included tris to all religious places of worship across the curriculum.
-We have done a lot of work on our mental and physical health and we are currently hoping to get our silver award for mental health and well-being.
+We have done a lot of work on our mental and physical health and we have recently been given a bronze award for mental health and well-being.
 We have just been awarded with Heritage Schools status due to all the historical work we are doing- we are thrilled!
 Our work on British Values is as strong as ever and children cover topical themes during assemblies each week.